tasmota/docs/docs/Smart-Meter-Interface.md

     #
     ```

-??? summary "View script (smae as above with two telegrams and default SML_BSIZ)"
+??? summary "View script (same as above with two telegrams and default SML_BSIZ)"
     ```
     >D
     >B